matrix-org/matrix-spec/content/appendices.md

 #### matrix.to navigation

 {{% boxes/note %}}
-This namespacing existed prior to a `matrix:` scheme.
+matrix.to is a Namespace URI which existed prior to a `matrix:` URI scheme.
 This is **not** meant to be interpreted as an available web service - see below for more details.
 {{% /boxes/note %}}

 A matrix.to URI has the following format, based upon the specification